The RAZ Memory Cell Phone ensures that seniors with dementia stay connected with their loved ones whether they are at home or away from home!

 The RAZ Memory Cell Phone can be set to receive calls only, while providing the senior the ability to call 911.

-The intuitive app and online portal allow caregivers to manage contacts including pictures and other options.
+The intuitive app allows caregivers to manage contacts including pictures and other options.

 Place all calls automatically on speaker.